 When not to use Europass

 Despite all of the above, there are various instances where Europass and its CV builder are not suitable.
-Here are some of the instances where you should definitely opt for an alternative CV formats.
+Here are some cases in which you should definitely choose an alternative CV format.

 The documents available through Europass come with a standard design and structure.
 When you’re applying for competitive roles, that won’t be enough to make you stand out for all the right reasons.
 If you want to impress recruiters, a professional, customisable CV template will put you head and shoulders above the rest.
 Using a European CV format will ensure that you still tick all the boxes in terms of structure and content, but with a much better design.